cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 ![generative vs. discriminative models]({filename}/images/generative_discriminative_models_flowchart.png)

 ## Where does $e$ come from?
-Equation (2) states that the numerator of the softmax, i.e. the exponentiated linear combination of input elements, is equivalent to the unnormalized joint probability of our inputs and outputs as given by the Gibb's distribution factor product.
+Equation (2) states that the numerator of the softmax, i.e. the exponentiated linear combination of input elements, is equivalent to the unnormalized joint probability of our inputs and outputs as given by the Gibbs distribution factor product.

 However, this only holds if one of the following two are true: